 We use tons of plastic.
 From food wrappers to shopping bags, plastic can be found in pretty much everything.
-Over the last 50 years in particular, global production and consumption of plastic has spiked.
-In 2015 alone, approximately 300 million tons of plastics were produced, yet every year, less than 5% of all plastics are recycled worldwide.
-Carried by winds, drains, people, and other such vessels, a massive amount of our trash finds its way to the ocean.
-Studies estimate that our ocean is teeming with roughly 5.25 trillion pieces of plastic debris.
+Over the last 50 years, global production and consumption of plastic has spiked.
+Approximately 300 million tons of plastics are produced annually, yet less than 5% is recycled worldwide.
+Carried by winds, drains, people, and other vessels, massive amounts of our trash find its way to the ocean.
+Studies estimate that our ocean is teeming with more than 5.25 trillion pieces of plastic debris.
 Steeped in toxins and slow to biodegrade, plastic is waste with dangerous staying power.

 Every form of sea life, no matter how big or small, is threatened by our waste.
-Trash drifting through the ocean can easily cover and kill corals by blocking their access to sunlight or else suffocating them.
+Trash drifting through the ocean can easily cover and kill corals by blocking their access to sunlight.
 Too many sea turtles choke on plastic bags every year, mistaking the trash for jellyfish, their favorite snack.
-Sea birds choke to death on wrappers left by beach-goers.
+Sea birds suffocate on wrappers left by beach-goers.
 Unable to swim backwards, sharks and rays usually drown if entangled in abandoned fishing lines or nets.
-Our plastic waste even endangers the world’s ocean giants, killing more than 100,000 whales, walruses and other marine mammals species each year.
-As it flows along the global currents, marine debris also spreads destructive algae strains, invasive species, and pollutants.
+Our plastic waste even endangers the world’s ocean giants, killing more than 100,000 whales, walruses, and other marine mammals species each year.
+As it flows through global currents, marine debris also spreads destructive algae strains, invasive species, and pollutants.